travis-ci/docs-travis-ci-com/user/getting-started.md

     - rbx-2
    ```
    {: data-file=".travis.yml"}

+   The defaults for Ruby projects are `bundle install` to [install dependencies](/user/customizing-the-build/#Customizing-the-Installation-Step),
+   and `rake` to build the project.

 4. Add the `.travis.yml` file to git, commit and push, to trigger a Travis CI build: